bids-standard/bids-specification/src/02-common-principles.md

 deeper level, that value will be applicable for that particular run/task NIfTI file/s.
 In other words, the `.json` file at the deeper level overrides values that are potentially also defined in the `.json` at a more shallow level.
-If the `.json` file at the more shallow level contains key-value-pairs that are not present in the `.json` file at the deeper level, these key-value-pairs are inherited by the `.json` file at the deeper level (but NOT vice versa!).
+If the `.json` file at the more shallow level contains key-value pairs that are not present in the `.json` file at the deeper level, these key-value pairs are inherited by the `.json` file at the deeper level (but NOT vice versa!).

 ### Good practice recommendations